timtomch/riponne-map/README.md

 Completed most of the mapping function.

 TO DO:
-- [ ] Map remaining 572s - find a way to copy field with all subfields
+- [x] Map remaining 572s - find a way to copy field with all subfields
-- [ ] Check if all possible subfields are taken care of in 153__$j concatenation
+- [x] Check if all possible subfields are taken care of in 153__$j concatenation
 - [ ] Add failsafe for 153__$a in case there are no 572s
 - [ ] Find out what needs to happen to LDR
+- [x] Log all unmapped fields
+- [x] Less permissive error catching - log all errors

 Need to do some stress-testing too.